At some point in life the world’s beauty becomes enough.

 My friend Micki writes,

 Here are 5 things to remember when struggling emotionally:

 ⁃ This will lead you to the next step on your journey

 ⁃ Your story is getting more interesting 🙂

 ⁃ This is an opportunity to go deeper

 ⁃ Your openness and your triumph will inspire someone else

 It’s easy to sit here, as I’m feeling awesome and frankly unchallenged, to step back from the struggle and pretend those five steps follow one after another neatly and that I will come out in the end with definitive answers about who I am and what my journey looks like.

 But I know I can’t promise that I won’t complain about tussock or whimper when I come to that river crossing tomorrow or become totally helpless when organizing my next resupply or push myself too hard to play with the ‘cool hikers,’ or become maudlin and self-pitying when blindsided but someone mean.
 But at least I can embrace my humanity and fragility and go easy on myself when those eventualities kick into gear.
 Perhaps it’s just awareness – like knowing I’ll have days on the trail like today and some, shall we say, less like today – and allowing that to be how it goes because I can’t control that part, only the part that is my reaction.

-Andrew deals with it by expecting less and appreciating more.
+My brother Andrew deals with it by expecting less and appreciating more.
 It’s a tiny bit too cynical for me, but something resonates in his philosophy when exquisite moments appear, I need to fully embrace them.
 I like the mantra not of ‘seize the day’ but ‘let the day unfold.’
 It has less an air of entitlement and expectation, and one of discovery and serendipity – and isn’t that what this hike is all about?